A lower bound on the two-arms exponent for critical percolation on the lattice: The large deviation estimate

-The summation runs over all the percolation configurations $\eta$ in ${\Lambda(n+\ell)\setminus \Lambda(n)}$.
+The summation runs over all the percolation configurations $\eta$ in $\Lambda(n+\ell)\setminus \Lambda(n)$.
 Let us fix one such configuration~$\eta$.
 The second step corresponds to the growth algorithm.
-At each iteration, the algorithm updates three sets of sites:
+At each iteration, the algorithm updates three sets of sites: \begin{itemize} \item The set $A_k$: these are the active sites, which are to be explored.